 Any unforeseen tardiness must be reported to instructors before scheduled start time.
-Students with multiple tardies in theory sessions will be counseled by the course faculty and may lead to course failure.

 Important: Two tardies in a clinical or lab will result in an absence and may lead to course failure.

 Policy on Severe Weather

 In the event of inclement weather, the Nursing Programs Administrator will decide whether to close the school due to hazardous conditions.
 In-person sessions may be moved to an online session as notified.
 Online sessions will meet as scheduled.
 Any additional changes will be communicated to students by LMS announcements.